Very few fictional worlds approach demonstrably bad ideas with more whimsy than the Final Fantasy VIII universe.

 Interestingly, Sacred and Minotaur in FFVIII are references to the bosses Sekhmet and Minotaur from FFV.
 Sekhmet is an Egyptian goddess with the head of a lioness and the body of a woman, in case you were curious about how interested Final Fantasy designers are in cohesive references.

-So, what have we learned after examining five (six?) of these mystical brain creatures?
-Well, they can live inside computers and monsters, wander indefinitely in caves and idle for no reason inside other people’s graves.
+After examining five (six?) of these mystical brain creatures, what do we know?
+They can live inside computers and monsters, wander indefinitely in caves and idle for no reason inside other people’s graves.
 They can potentially transform their environment to suit their purposes, and their purposes are almost always causing massive amounts of physical harm to other creatures.
 Their corporeal form is possibly controlled by the conditions surrounding them, sometimes they team up to play beer pong, they eat your thoughts, and nobody really knows what to do with them other than to use them as nightmare batteries for armed conflicts.
 Given how many summons there are still to be dissected, who knows what other secrets we can learn from the Guardian Forces and how they relate to the world.
 It feels like we’re close to a breakthrough that will help all of this make perfect sense.

 Anyway, next time we summon the literal devil for no good reason, maybe shattering space and time in the process.